Mixed Ability Health and Social Care Strategy Manager

 Salary and Working Conditions

-Duration of Contract: This post is a fixed-term position, and will run for 12 months from the date of appointment.
+Duration of Contract: This post is a fixed-term position, and will run for 12 months from 1st February 2023.
 There is potential to extend depending on funding.

 Gross salary: £ 30,000 per annum pro rata.

-Working time: 0.4 FTE position (15 hours).
+Working time: 0.4 FTE position.
 The postholder may be required to attend activities outside normal working hours.

 Place of work: Hybrid working is possible, but regular visits to the office in Bradford, and delivery in Yorkshire are expected.